On January 24, 1973, famed piper and folklorist Willie Clancy passed away, leaving a gaping hole in the world of Irish traditional music.

-When the piper and singer Willie Clancy died on this day in 1973 at the age of 55, the traditional music community in Clare and beyond lost one of its most respected musicians, a man who carried the heart and soul of the music where ever he went.
+When the piper and singer Willie Clancy died on January 24 in 1973 at the age of 55, the traditional music community in Clare and beyond lost one of its most respected musicians, a man who carried the heart and soul of the music where ever he went.

 Residents in Miltown Malbay, Clancy's hometown, felt a need to carry on the musician's commitment to the music and so established a summer school devoted to the uilleann pipes and other instruments integral to the playing of traditional Irish music.
 Set to celebrate its 45th year this summer, Scoil Samhraidh Willie Clancy (the Willie Clancy Summer School, otherwise known simply as Willie Week) continues to ensure that the devotion in Clare lives on in Clancy's name.